 She holds an MFA from Rutgers University in painting and performance and a BA from Hampshire College in photography and painting.
 She attended Skowhegan artist residency on a fellowship and has worked with artists Rose Shakinovsky and Claire Gavronsky (Rosenclaire) for numerous years.

 Ellsworth founded the Museum of Walking (MoW) in one of the least walkable cities in the US, Phoenix.
 With 120 square feet of physical space MoW's reach is much wider than a room with four walls.
 MoW is committed to a conversation of land, action, and site within the context of art.

 The Plural Wife Project, navigates issues of the body in relation to gender, sexuality, and cultural histories of the western United States.
 Exploring the inherent queerness embedded in early Mormon polygamy, the project engages contemporary notions of non-heteronormativity and re-imagines a community of women pioneering an alternative history.

 Ellsworth was born in Palo Alto, California, grew up in Salt Lake City, Utah, and resides in Phoenix Arizona where she lives with her partner Tania Katan and is an Associate Professor at the Herberger Institute for Design and the Arts-School of Art at Arizona State University.
-She is represented by Lisa Sette Gallery in Phoenix, Arizona and Fehily Contemporary in Melbourne, Australia.
+She is represented by Lisa Sette Gallery in Phoenix, Arizona.